Tarrant County · Owner Guide

 Should I fix up my house before selling in 76179?

-Short Answer
+The Short Answer

 Some fixes pay off.
 Most don't.
 The ones worth doing are the ones that kill offers during inspection or in photos.
-The ones to skip are big renovations sellers do hoping to get every dollar back — they almost never do.
+The ones to skip are big renovations sellers do hoping to get every dollar back.
+They almost never do.

 Fix What Kills Offers

 Safety issues, obvious deferred maintenance, and condition problems that will show up on an inspection report are worth addressing before you list.
-If the HVAC is on its last leg, the roof has two years left, or there's a foundation issue you've been ignoring — buyers will find it, and they'll use it to negotiate or walk.
+If the HVAC is on its last leg, the roof has two years left, or there's a foundation issue you've been ignoring.
+Buyers will find it, and they'll use it to negotiate or walk.

 Don't Over-Improve for the Market

 A full kitchen renovation before listing rarely returns what it costs in 76179.
 Buyers in this price range are already adjusting based on what the rest of the neighborhood looks like.
-Spending $30,000 on a kitchen in a $320K market doesn't get you $350K — it usually gets you $325K with less negotiating room.
+Spending $30,000 on a kitchen in a $320K market doesn't get you $350K.
+It usually gets you $325K with less negotiating room.

 Presentation Matters More Than Perfection